DeikeLab/collective-bubbles/docs/index.rst

 References
 ----------
-Néel, B. and Deike, L., *Collective bursting of free surface bubbles, and the role of surface contamination*, accepted at J. Fluid Mech.
+Néel, B., and L. Deike.
+2021.
+“Collective Bursting of Free-Surface Bubbles, and the Role of Surface Contamination.”
+Journal of Fluid Mechanics 917: A46. https://doi.org/10.1017/jfm.2021.272.

 ..
     Indices and tables